sassoftware/model-management-resources/README.md

 * create container base images for Python 3 and R models using a Python script

 ## Samples
-The [samples](samples/) directory contains sample models for Python and R programming language models.
+The [samples](samples/) directory contains sample data and models for Python and R programming language models.

 ## Examples
 The [examples](examples/) directory contains examples of Jupyter notebooks and Python code that can be used to perform SAS Open Model Manager tasks.